 The following requests will not be considered:

 - Requests for exceptions to University and School policy on the basis of not knowing the policy.
-Students can access important policy information through the GW Bulletin, the MBA Current Student website, the MBA Student Handbook, or by contacting their academic advisors.
+Students can access important policy information through the GW Bulletin, the Current Graduate Student website, or by contacting their academic advisor.

-- Requests to withdraw from a course after the MBA Program deadlines on the basis of poor academic performance.
+- Requests to withdraw from a course after the university deadlines on the basis of poor academic performance.

-Individual graduate programs, the Office of Graduate Programs, the GW School of Business and The George Washington University reserves the right to modify or change requirements, rules, and fees.
+Individual graduate programs, the Office of Graduate Programs, the GW School of Business, and The George Washington University reserves the right to modify or change requirements, rules, and fees.
 Such policies and procedures shall go into force whenever the proper authorities may determine.
 The right is reserved by the University to make changes in programs without notice whenever circumstances warrant such changes.